5 THINGS: on Choosing The Right Editing System

 3. GPU and RAM

 To *over*simplify things, GPU is a fancy term for Graphics card.
-Over the years, many editing systems have learned to take advantage of graphic cards in addition to the CPU.
+Over the years, many editing systems have learned to take advantage of graphics cards in addition to the CPU.
 Why?
 Well, GPUs offer dedicated processing power separate from the CPU, which is already being used by everything else on the system.
 GPUs also have the ability to process certain things faster than a CPU – so why not use them?

 The 2 major GPU players on the market are nVidia and AMD.
 Each of them has cards with a ton of horsepower, but the cards are only as effective as the language they speak, and if the application you’re working with can speak that same language.

 nVidia is a proponent of CUDA, which is nVidias proprietary framework.
 Their cards fly when the host application can use CUDA to communicate with them.
-And while nVidia cards do understand the open source OpenCL as well as CUDA, the performance between the two isn’t on par with one another with nVidia cards.
+And while nVidia cards do understand the open-source OpenCL as well as CUDA, the performance between the two isn’t on par with one another with nVidia cards.

 AMD cards, on the other hand, rely on OpenCL.
 As mentioned, OpenCL is open source, and thus, more widely adopted.

 If you’ve got a Mac – you’re stuck with what you’ve got in the box.
-New Mac models, including Laptops, MacPros, and iMacs, have AMD cards in them, or, the onboard graphics ability that come with i5 and i7 chips.
+New Mac models, including Laptops, MacPros, and iMacs, have AMD cards in them, or, the onboard graphics ability that comes with i5 and i7 chips.

 With PCs, HP and Dell both have options for AMD or nVidia based cards.

 If I were building a system, I’d focus on what applications support GPU acceleration, and then factor that into my decision.
 For example, Adobe products are faster on nVidia based systems via CUDA than via OpenCL.
 FCP X is coded to use OpenCL, and since most Apple systems have AMD cards in them, it’s easy to see why.
-Avid has tended to rely on CPU over GPU, however, Media Composer does use openCL on both nVidia and AMD cards.
+Avid has tended to rely on CPU over GPU, however, Media Composer does use OpenCL on both nVidia and AMD cards.

 I’d also look into GPUs that have at least 3- 4GB of onboard RAM.
 This may be tough on some laptop systems, but more and more applications are taking advantage of GPU, and you don’t want to be obsolete too soon.